 One of the main attractions for a cockroach is food scraps and crumbs.
 When preparing food, make sure the surfaces and floors are properly cleaned after you’ve finished.
 Additionally, containers for storing leftovers and other foods and bins should be securely closed with lids.

-However, severe infestations may require you to call professionals, as they have treatments specifically formulated for eliminating cockroaches.
+However, severe infestations may require you to call professionals, as they have treatments formulated explicitly for eliminating cockroaches.

-Another regular intruder in the kitchen is ants, and it is often seen that these tiny insects travel in lines to and from their colony.
-So when you have an ant infestation, it is usually visible as a line of ants across the counter or floor.
+Another regular intruder in the kitchen is ants, and these tiny insects often travel in lines to and from their colony.
+So, an ant infestation is usually visible as a line of ants across the counter or floor.